AlpoGIT/Basic-reinforcement-learning/README.md

 Implementations of basic reinforcement learning algorithm in discrete spaces.
 Tile coding is used for a bounded small state space.

 * First visit MC and Sarsa on toy model
-* Double Q-learning Vs Q-leaning in stochastic environment.
+* Double Q-learning Vs Q-learning in stochastic environment.
 The code gives the chart from Sutton's reinforcement learning book.
 In this environment, the best initial action is right.
 But in stochastic environment, Q-learning may be "fooled by randomness" and it chooses the action left at least for the first 100 episodes.
 In contrast, double Q-learning is faster to converge.

 ![maximum_bias](maximum_bias.png)
 * Tile coding.
 The code solves the MountainCar-v0 environment from [Open Ai Gym](https://gym.openai.com/).
 After the training, the agent generally solves the problem in "3 moves": right, left, right.
 In Q-learning with discretized state space, the solution comes in 4 moves (generally, the car bounces against the left boundary).
 The discretization of the state space is inpired by [